Accredited 12-Week Complete Nail Technology Qualification (In-person)

-This Accredited Gel Technology Qualification is designed for beginners or beauty professionals who want to gain the confidence and skills needed to become a professional, accredited nail technician.
+This 12-week Complete Nail Technology Qualification is designed for beginners or beauty professionals who want to gain the confidence and skills needed to become a professional, accredited nail technician.

 Start your own business as a nail tech; AINT graduates are earning €140 per day!
 Others report that they earned € 1,000 during Christmas week.